nlptechbook/RongoScript/README.md

 <sub>Art by Konstantin Lupanov</sub>
 <br clear="left"/>

 RongoScript is a software product designed to be used as a bot engine that relies on natural language to communicate with the user.
-The concept is similar to that one used in Google's DialogFlow: the system processes and categorizes user's responses, reacting in a predefined way.
+The concept is similar to that one used in Google's DialogFlow: the system processes and categorizes user input, reacting in a predefined way.

+To classify user input, RongoScript encapsulates a neural network with a transformer architecture.
 A simplified version of the engine is used in our @RongoScriptBot demo bot in Telegram.
 The bot allows you to test the engine on your own data or use a provided set.
 More about this below in the Demo bot in Telegram section.

 The following sections give a brief overview of the technologies encompassed by RongoScript
 ## Classifying user phrases with a transformer